"I am glad that taking part in a trial might help others on their own cancer journey.”

 The questionnaire will ask about any side effects you have and how you are feeling.
 This is called a quality of life questionnaire.

-The researchers will ask your permission to get a sample of tissue removed when you had a
+The researchers will get a piece of tissue from the sample of tissue removed when you had a

-The trial team will also give you a diary and ask you to write down the time you take your tablet and the time you started radiotherapy.
+The trial team will also give you a diary and ask you to write down:

 You will see the doctor and have some tests before you start treatment.
 These tests may include